MicrosoftDocs/architecture-center/docs/industries/manufacturing/predictive-maintenance-overview-content.md

 After deployment, you continue to build and maintain the PdM solution.

 With Azure you can train and test the models on your technology of choice.
 You can use  GPUs, field-programmable gate arrays (FPGAs), CPUs, large-memory machines, and so on.
 Azure fully embraces the open-source tools that data scientists use, such as R and Python.
 As the analysis completes, the results can be displayed in other facets of the dashboard or in other reports.
-These reports can appear in custom tools or in reporting tools like [Power BI](/power-bi) or [Azure Time Series Insights](/azure/time-series-insights).
+These reports can appear in custom tools or in reporting tools like [Power BI](/power-bi).

 Whatever your PdM needs, Azure has the tools, the scale, and the capabilities to build a solid solution.